 The first round of application for cost support was open until 31 August 2020.
-The second round of application for cost support will begin on 21 December 2020 and end on 26 February 2021.
+The second round of application for cost support will begin on 21 December 2020 and end on 26 February 2021 at 16:15.
 Do you have any questions about business cost support that relate to the second round of applications?
 You can send us your questions via the link at the end of this page.
 We will show the replies to these questions on this page so that others can access them as well.

 Shortcuts to question topics